DivineOmega/laravel-extendable-basket/README.md

 }
 ```

-### Basketable model
+### Basketable interface

 Anything that can be placed in the basket provided by this library is considered
 'basketable'.
-You can make any existing Eloquent model basketable, simply by
+You can make any existing Eloquent model basketable simply by
 making it implement the `Basketable` interface.

 For example, if you had a `Product` model, you can change it as follows.